583phoenix-hue/Airfoil-CFD-Tool/paper.md

 # Acknowledgements

 AeroLab is built on XFOIL, developed by Professor Mark Drela at MIT.
-The interactive wind tunnel component builds on the D2Q9 LBM approach demonstrated in the Kutta open-source flow visualiser.
+The interactive wind tunnel component builds on the D2Q9 LBM approach demonstrated in the Kutta open-source flow visualiser [@Gimenes].
 The author thanks the maintainers of the UIUC Airfoil Coordinate Database for providing the reference airfoil data used in testing.

 # References